SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 Note that if the parameters have not been added to the Graphit Parameters dialog box, you can create a POST request for the Graphit file and add the parameters in the Request body.
 Alternatively, you can wrap the Graphit file using a Web Service and send the parameters to the Graphit file via the Web Service.

 ## Parameters Setup When Running Graphit From Fabric Studio
-When creating a Graphit file, parameters can be defined using the ${} symbols to refer to the value that is set in the Parameters window.
-In this specific case, you must also define a debug value in the Parameter window.
+When creating a Graphit file, parameters can be defined using the **${}** symbols to refer to the value that is set in the Parameters window.
+In this specific case, you must also define a **Debug** value in the Parameter window.
 If not, the response is empty.

 **Example**:

- The grSql.graphit file generates a JSON file that returns the values of the following fields:
+ The **grSql.graphit** file generates a JSON file that returns the values of the following fields:
 - Customer_ID, SSN, first_name and last_name for a customer whose Instance ID = 547.
 - Date and status for Case ID = 1394.
 - Generic SELECT statement that retrieves Instance 547: get Customer.${customer_id}.